Charles Eugene, 2nd Duke of Arenberg

-Charles Eugene, 2nd Duke of Arenberg.

 Charles Eugene, 2nd Duke of Arenberg (8 May 1633 – 25 June 1681), a Knight of the Order of the Golden Fleece since 1678, became 2nd Duke of Arenberg on the death of his half-brother Philippe François, 1st Duke of Arenberg.

+Biography

-The original title had been awarded on 6 June 1644, by Habsburg Emperor Ferdinand III, Holy Roman Emperor, making the principality of Arenberg a dukedom of the Austrian Empire..
+Charles Euguene was born as the younger son of Philippe-Charles, 3rd Prince of Arenberg by his third wife, Countess Maria Cleopha von Hohenzollern-Sigmaringen.
+The original title, Prince of the Holy Roman Empire, had been awarded to the family on 6 June 1644, by Habsburg Emperor Ferdinand III, Holy Roman Emperor, making the Principality of Arenberg a Duchy of the Holy Roman Empire.

+Personal life

 He married Marie-Henriette de Cusance, marquise de Varambon in 1660.
 Their two sons Philippe Charles François, 3rd Duke of Arenberg and Alexandre, fell in battle in 1691 and 1683 respectively.
-He was Grand-Baillif and Capitaine-Général of Hainaut.
+He was Grand-Bailiff and Capitaine-Général of Hainaut.